Skip to main content

-Onboarding a merchant is a core part of working with the GrailPay ACH API.
+Onboarding a merchant is a core part of working with the GrailPay Payments API.
 This guide outlines the merchant onboarding workflow and provides context for common use cases.
 For complete request and response schemas, refer to the OpenAPI documentation.

 What is a Merchant?

-A merchant is a specialized type of business in the GrailPay ACH API.
+A merchant is a specialized type of business in the GrailPay Payments API.
 While the onboarding process is similar to that of a business, it includes a significant number of additional fields and requirements.
 If you are transferring funds on behalf of a merchant entity, it must be onboarded using the merchant registration flow to meet compliance and regulatory obligations.
-When creating transfers, at least one side of that transfer must be associated with a KYB-verified merchant.
+When creating transfers, at least one side of that transfer must be associated with a compliance-verified merchant.

 Step 1: Collect Merchant Information